CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 **Quick Check:**

 Which of the following should be added to CloudTech’s modified contract?
+(Select all that apply)

 - [[x]] Clear timeout/error-handling protocols
 - [[x]] Joint integration test milestones